Flosch1006/ev_charging_stations/dataset_description.md

 - **bundesland:** Name of the state

 From this dataset, only the columns "ags" and "plz" will be used as its purpose is to simply map the zip codes from the vehicle data to district ids in order to join them to the charging station dataset.

+The challenge with this dataset is that the *ags* columns contains the ID on municipality level.
+This has to be adjusted to extract the ID on district level.

 ## Second-level Administrative Divisions, Germany, 2015
 This datsaset is used to create the final visualization.
 It contains polygons for every administrative district in form of geo-coordinates.
 It is provided by the California,  Berkeley, Museum of Vertebrate Zoology within their [Berkeley University of California Library GEODATA](https://geodata.lib.berkeley.edu/catalog/stanford-nz271ny2119).
 Its author is Robert J. Hijmans.